For as long as I’ve lived in Tampa, Florida, the start of February has signaled the arrival of the Florida State Fair.

 And then I got old and my love affair ended.
 Even as a mom I only recall taking my own son a few times to the fair over the years.
 He always had a friend he could go with so I was off the hook.

-But this year I was hosted by the Florida State Fair and my long lost love affair with the brightly colored midway, meat on a stick, and deep fried everything was rekindled.
+But a couple of years ago, I was hosted by the Florida State Fair and my long lost love affair with the brightly colored midway, meat on a stick, and deep fried everything was rekindled.
 It was like meeting up with an old long lost friend.

 I couldn’t go without a game plan so I polled some of my readers on Facebook for their favorite Florida State Fair foods.
 My foodie friends did not disappoint.
-Among the favorite contenders was the Amish Doughnut, the Doughnut Burger, and the traditional Funnel Cake (also the funnel cake with bacon).
+Among the favorite contenders was the Amish Doughnut (now Peachey’s), the Doughnut Burger, and the traditional Funnel Cake (also the funnel cake with bacon).

 Grab your appetite and your stretchy glutton pants and come along with me on my Top 10 Florida State Fair Food Favorites “Foodie Adventure”.